aws-amplify/amplify-js/docs/media/analytics_guide.md

     enable: true,
     // OPTIONAL, the event name, by default is 'pageView'
     eventName: 'pageView',
-    // OPTIONAL, the attributes of the event
+    // OPTIONAL, the attributes of the event, you can either pass an object or a function
+    // which allows you to define dynamic attributes
     attributes: {
         attr: 'attr'
     },
+    // when using function
+    // attributes: () => {
+    //    const attr = somewhere();
+    //    return {
+    //        myAttr: attr
+    //    }
+    // },
     // OPTIONAL, by default is 'multiPageApp'
     // you need to change it to 'SPA' if your app is a single-page app like React
     type: 'multiPageApp',